 Flexible Funding Grants - $20 million

-Flexible Funding Grants will support local recovery and resilience building activities.
+Flexible Funding Grants support local recovery and resilience building activities for communities impacted by flood events in 2021-2022.

-Previous flexible funding grants have resulted in community awareness and education programs, resilience plans, community infrastructure upgrades, and community events to build community cohesion.
+Previous Flexible Funding Grants have supported community awareness and education programs, resilience plans, community infrastructure upgrades, and events to build community cohesion.

 - Local governments